marcomo/coder-react-ui/README.md

 - Stay on Workspaces or go to new Workspace after completion
 - New workspace displays in Workspaces view after creation

-### Technical things included
+### Tech

+- React (CRA) and Typescript
+- Sass/Dart, CSS Variables
 - Material UI components and theme
-- CSS Variables and MUI support via experimental CssVarsProvider
+- MUI experimental CssVarsProvider
 - Figma variables and tokens
 - Custom theming
 - React Router
-- Recreation of App Bar, Templates Table, and Workspaces
 - Custom Hooks
-- Dialog Box Wizard
+- Dialog Box
 - Transitions and Animation

 ### Things I didn't get to or would do